 Free legal and in-distance assistance for inspection entities by inspection bodies through the preparation of simple manuals for specific sections, according to the typologies of inspection and business characteristics.
-Reformation of the inspection has been dynamic, procedures and practices have been revised and standardized, these changes are easily followed by large companies, but with difficulty by small and medium businesses.
-The structure of our economy is dominated by small and medium-sized businesses, with limited capacities, for which assistance and counseling is needed.
-Legal assistance in the form of a call center/green number for inspection entities would facilitate the compliance process of businesses with the laws/regulatory framework.
+The reformation of the inspection has been dynamic, procedures and practices have been revised and standardised, these changes are easily followed by large companies but with difficulty by small and medium businesses.
+Small and medium-sized businesses dominate the structure of our economy with limited capacities, for which assistance and counselling are needed.
+Legal assistance in the form of a call centre/green number for inspection entities would facilitate the compliance process of businesses with the laws/ regulatory framework.

 Improvement (preparation in those cases of lacking) and updating of risk methodologies on the latest sector-based monitoring database will increase the efficiency of inspections and reduce the burden on businesses.
 The business structure in the country is segmented with typologies of small business units or in the service area.
-Meanwhile administrative capacity is limited both in human and financial resources.
-For this reason, the preparation of sectoral databases by each inspector and the risk identification of any activity on the basis of objective criteria would enable effective inspections and their reasonable distribution within a certain period.
+Meanwhile, administrative capacity is limited both in human and financial resources.
+For this reason, the preparation of sectoral databases by each inspector and the risk identification of any activity based on objective criteria would enable effective inspections and their reasonable distribution within a certain period.
 Risk criteria should be set out in sectoral legislation, while public institutions should keep systemic and structured statistics.

-The preparation/improvement and disclosure of the methodologies applied by inspectors for the establishment of appropriate and proportionate administrative measures is considered as a means of limiting arbitrary and selective decisions.
-The standardization of inspection procedures makes it necessary to draft and standardize the methodologies for setting administrative measures, using the principle of proportionality in relation to the economic damage/consequence caused by the violation.
-To meet this purpose, on the basis of legal obligations deriving from the provisions of the Article 7 and 8 of Law No.10433, Council of Ministers/CI need approve the General Regulation on the Methodology for Imposing Administrative Sanctions, while state and local inspectorates need to approve their respective Methodologies for administrative sanctions in their field of inspections30.
+The preparation/improvement and disclosure of the methodologies applied by inspectors to establish appropriate and proportionate administrative mea sures is considered a means of limiting arbitrary and selective decisions.
+The standardisation of inspection procedures makes it necessary to draft and standardise the methodologies for setting administrative measures, using the principle of proportionality regarding the economic damage/ consequence caused by the violation.
+To meet this purpose, based on legal obligations deriving from the provisions of Article 7 and 8 of Law No.10433, the Council of Ministers/CI need to approve the General Regulation on the Methodology for Imposing Administrative Sanctions, whereas state and local inspectorates need to approve their respective methodologies for administrative sanctions in their field of inspections29.

-Finalization of check-lists for inspections functions in local level inspectorates and performing of such inspections on-line, as in the cases of inspections performed by national inspectorates.
+Finalisation of check-lists for inspection functions at local level inspectorates and performing of such inspections online, as in the cases of inspections conducted by national inspectorates.

-Increase of the number of planned inspections during 2019, with the objective of reaching a ratio 85% with 15% between planned inspections and non-planned inspections.
-Focus of the inspections should aim to advise and assist businesses to meet the compliance with the sectoral standards, while administrative sanctions should be considered as the last mean to meet the inspection objectives.
+Increase the number of planned inspections during 2019, with the objective of reaching a ratio of 85% with 15% between planned and non-planned inspections.
+The focus of the inspections should aim to advise and assist businesses to comply with the sectoral standards, while administrative sanctions should be considered the last means to meet the inspection objectives.

 Sustainability and training of the staff of the inspectorates.
-Motivation of the inspections bodies, their periodic testing and performance evaluation on the basis of well defined criteria.
-Staff training programs for inspectors and in particular for complaints review committees related to the inspection functions and sectoral standards required by the legislation.
+The motivation of the inspection's bodies, their periodic testing and performance evaluation based on well-defined criteria.
+Staff training programs for inspectors, particularly for complaints review committees related to the inspection functions and sectoral standards required by the legislation.

-Strengthen and structure communication with the business in the function of transparency and compliance with sectoral compliance standards and inspection procedures.
-The lack of prior consultation with businesses in a series of initiatives has become the source of administrative disputes that have been addressed by the appeals structures of the insitutions themselves or the Administrative Court.
-It is
+Strengthen and structure communication with the husiness in the function of transparency and compliance with sectoral compliance standards and inspection procedures.
+The lack of prior consultation with companies in a series of initiatives has become the source of administrative disputes that have been addressed by the appeals structures of the institutions themselves or the Administrative Court.
+It is estimated that the existence of these mechanisms would enable the promotion of dialogue between the parties and the reduction of business costs.
+Economic operators should become aware of the challenges related to compliance with the obligations and standards deriving from the alignment of the legislation with acquis and should be proactive in adopting and discussing the sectoral legislation.